PoseMaster: A Unified 3D Native Framework for Stylized Pose Generation: Additional Experimental Results

-\textbf{Application on 3D printing.} Benefiting from the function of arbitrary-pose control, we can design a 3D printing system for anime characters.
-As shown in Figure~\ref{fig:3d_print}, we first obtain a virtual 2D anime character from text-to-image models.
-Then, we design the desired pose using Blender~\cite{blender} or pose editing tools (e.g., OpenPose Editor).
-Next, we export the bones of the skeleton and use PoseMaster to generate a 3D character based on the input image and pose.
-Finally, after a post-processing stage, a 3D anime figure in the expected pose is printed.
+Leveraging our arbitrary-pose stylization capabilities, we demonstrate a practical downstream application: a customized 3D printing pipeline for stylized anime characters.
+As depicted in Figure~\ref{fig:printing}, the workflow begins with a 2D anime character generated via text-to-image models.
+Users can then author desired poses using standard tools like Blender~\cite{blender} or Openpose Editor.
+By extracting the 3D skeleton from the authored pose, PoseMaster directly reconstructs a 3D character mesh matching both the input identity and the target pose.
+Following standard post-processing, the stylized mesh is readily 3D-printed.

-\subsection{Limitation and Discussion}
+\section{Limitation and Discussion}

-In this paper, we do not incorporate gesture control, resulting in challenges for our method in generating high-quality hand poses under complex pose guidance.
-However, for simple poses like the A-pose, our method is able to form accurate hand poses.
-To address this issue, we plan to incorporate hand bones into our pose condition in future work.
-Additionally, due to limitations in computational and storage resources, we have constructed only 7K characters with a model size of 517 MB.
-This limitation prevents our model from achieving the high-quality geometry observed in recent commercial and closed-source models, such as Hunyuan-3D~\cite{hunyuan} and Tripo3D~\cite{tripo}.
-Therefore, in future work, we aim to scale up our data and model size.
+First, we acknowledge that native 3D pose stylization remains a highly challenging task.
+While our framework demonstrates strong overall pose controllability, synthesizing fine-grained geometric details—such as intricate hand gestures, flowing skirts, and complex hairstyles—requires further exploration.
+Furthermore, our current implementation utilizes a single-stage generation paradigm operating at a spatial resolution of 512.
+Consequently, the high-frequency geometric fidelity of our outputs may lag behind recent state-of-the-art multi-stage refinement methods (e.g., Direct3D-S2~\cite{direct3ds2}, Hunyuan3D 2.5~\cite{lai2025Hunyuan3D}, and Sparc3D~\cite{li2025sparc3d}).
+A promising avenue for future work is to integrate a high-resolution geometric refinement module to upscale and enhance the coarse meshes generated in the first stage, thereby achieving photorealistic and highly detailed pose stylization.